 7. Have a Solid Lead Conversion Strategy

-You’ve created an account and posted a great-looking ad with all the right photos and intriguing ad copy.
-Mow what?
-Now you need to actually convert the leads you get into clients.
+You’ve created an account and posted a fantastic ad with all the right photos and engaging ad copy.
+Now what?
+Well, you need to actually convert the leads you get into clients.

 Most of the leads you’ll see from Craigslist are high-funnel buyers, usually in the “Just Looking” phase of their real estate journey.
-This can be frustrating to some real estate agents, but you should be happy about it.
+This frustrates some real estate agents, but you should be happy about it.
 Here’s why:

 Generally, these early-stage buyers haven’t spoken to a mortgage lender or a real estate agent.
 They don’t know what they want—they just know they want to look.
-This gives you an opportunity to provide value early in their process, cementing yourself as a trusted resource and partner in their mission.
+This gives you an opportunity to provide value early in their process, becoming a trusted resource and partner in their mission.